Loading...

 3. Letta (formerly MemGPT) — Best for Autonomous Agent Runtimes

-Best for: Teams building long-running autonomous agents from scratch who want agents to actively manage their own memory, not just query an external store.
+Best for: Teams building long-running autonomous agents from scratch who want memory management to be part of the agent runtime itself.

 Architecture: OS-Inspired Memory Management